rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 +++
-title = "React ESLint: Code Style like Airbnb in React" description = "The React ESLint: Code Style like Airbnb in React tutorial will teach you how to setup ESLint in a React JS + Babel + Webpack environment.
-In addition to the.." date = "2016-06-18T13:50:46+02:00" tags = ["React"] categories = ["React"] keyword = "react eslint" news_keywords = ["react eslint"] banner = "img/posts/the-soundcloud-client-in-react-redux-eslint/banner.jpg" contribute = "the-soundcloud-client-in-react-redux-eslint.md"
+title = "React ESLint: Code Style like Airbnb in React + Babel + Webpack" description = "The React ESLint: Code Style like Airbnb in React tutorial will teach you how to setup ESLint in a React JS + Babel + Webpack environment.
+In addition to the.." date = "2016-06-18T13:50:46+02:00" tags = ["React"] categories = ["React"] keyword = "react eslint" news_keywords = ["react eslint"] banner = "img/posts/react-eslint-webpack-babel/banner.jpg" contribute = "react-eslint-webpack-babel.md"

 summary = "The React ESLint: Code Style like Airbnb in React tutorial will teach you how to setup ESLint in a React + Babel + Webpack environment.
 In addition to the setup of usual code style rules, you will add React rules to enforce a better code style in your React environment as well.
 Moreover you will learn how to extend your ESLint rules with existing best practices rules of companies like Airbnb."
 +++

-{{% header "React ESLint: Code Style like Airbnb in React" %}}
+{{% header "React ESLint: Code Style like Airbnb in React + Babel + Webpack" %}}

-{{% pin_it_image "react eslint" "img/posts/the-soundcloud-client-in-react-redux-eslint/banner.jpg" %}}
+{{% pin_it_image "react eslint" "img/posts/react-eslint-webpack-babel/banner.jpg" %}}

-{{% read_before "This tutorial is part 2 of 2 in the series."
-"Part 1:" "The SoundCloud Client in React + Redux" "http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}

 The React ESLint: Code Style like Airbnb in React tutorial will teach you how to setup ESLint in a React + Babel + Webpack environment.
 In addition to the setup of usual code style rules, you will add React rules to enforce a better code style in your React environment as well.
 Moreover you will learn how to extend your ESLint rules with existing best practices rules of companies like Airbnb.

-{{% build_on_the_soundcloud_client_in_react_redux %}}

 {{% chapter_header "Table of Contents" "toc" %}}